-Patterned labor breathing is when you breathe according to a set number of breathing rates and depths during the contraction.
+Patterned labor breathing is when you breathe according to a set number of breathing rates and depths during contractions.
 This includes deep abdominal breathing and slow-paced breathing.
 It also includes more advanced techniques like modified paced breathing and patterned paced breathing.

 Breathing techniques in labor can help decrease tension in your body and keep you focused on something other than pain.
 As a result, it stimulates the release of endorphins, which are natural pain relieving hormones (4).
 The goal is to find breathing patterns that have a calming and relaxing effect.
 Your breathing should be at a comfortable rate and should not cause you to feel short of breath or light-headed (5).

-Unfortunately, despite their effectiveness, most modern childbirth classes don’t include patterned breathing in their curriculum (think old school Lamaze!).
+Unfortunately, despite their effectiveness, most modern childbirth classes don’t include patterned breathing in their curriculum.
+(Think old school Lamaze!
+But unfortunately, modern Lamaze classes don’t focus on the old breathing techniques).
 Many teach slow abdominal breathing but are unfamiliar with the more advanced techniques that are helpful during the late stages of labor.
 But don’t worry!
 Kopa Birth® is an exception to this and teaches all the original Lamaze techniques.